 My second career

 These days, my second career was formerly my first one.
 I was a voice performance major during my University years.
 Since then I've been fortunate to sing with a professional operatic chorus, perform in theater alongside members of the Actors' Equity Association, work as a music engraver for a large music publishing company, as well as compose and arrange original songs for local productions.
-These days I have the joy and privilege of conducting a marvelous choir in my community.
+These days I have the joy and privilege of conducting two marvelous choirs in my community.
 I also work part-time teaching voice lessons at the Lawrence University Academy of Music.

 On the personal side of things